rkponn/MBIApp/README.md

-# MBIApp
+# MBIApp - Generate of Validate MBI (Medical Beneficary Identifier)
-MBI Validator and Generator - will produce a valid MBI that follows standards since Jan 2020, Uses may also enter in their own MBI number to see if it is valid.
+## Will produce a valid MBI number that follows standards since Jan 2020, Users may also enter in their own MBI number to see if it is valid.
+## A true or false value will indicate if it can be used.